sepmein/mvai/README.md

 ![Image of the model example](https://github.com/sepmein/mvai/blob/master/mosquito_identification_example.jpg?raw=true)

 ##### 1.1.1.
 Why?

 ###### Benefits
 - Reducing the overall cost of the global entomological surveillance network

     **Conducting entomological surveillance often require trained entomologist.** And training a qualified entomologist require vast amount of investment.
 The lack of entomologist restrained the ability of the surveillance network to achieve a higher coverage.

     By automating the identification process, AI could make the surveillance much more easier to implement.
 The cost of training and salary could be reduced.

 - Improving data quality

     The ability of entomologist varies.
+Automating the process with an intelligent model can alleviate the shortfall of trained personnel in under-resourced countries.

     With the accumulation of vector images, the performance of AI model will gradually increase.
 Finally, it could approach human expert level.
 The performance of the final model would